1997 DieHard 500

 The 1997 DieHard 500 was the 29th stock car race of the 1997 NASCAR Winston Cup Series and the 38th iteration of the event.
 The race was held on Sunday, October 12, 1997, in Lincoln, Alabama at Talladega Superspeedway, a 2.66 miles (4.28 km) permanent triangle-shaped superspeedway.
 The race took the scheduled 188 laps to complete.
 In the final three laps of the race, with help from brother Bobby Labonte, Hendrick Motorsports driver Terry Labonte would make a late-race charge through the field to take his 19th career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the top three, the aforementioned Joe Gibbs Racing driver Bobby Labonte and Cale Yarborough Motorsports driver John Andretti would finish second and third, respectively.

+The drivers who finished in the top five (Terry Labonte, Bobby Labonte, John Andretti, Ken Schrader, and Ernie Irvan) qualified for the new Winston No Bull 5 program for the 1998 NASCAR Winston Cup Series season.
+If either of these drivers won the next season's 1998 Daytona 500, they would win a $1 million dollar bonus.
+The Winston No Bull 5 essentially replaced the Winston Million.

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France family.
 Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the NASCAR Cup Series, Xfinity Series and the Camping World Truck Series.
 Talladega is the longest NASCAR oval with a length of 2.66-mile-long (4.28 km) tri-oval like the Daytona International Speedway, which also is a 2.5-mile-long (4 km) tri-oval.